Lanzhou Gansu, China Travel Guide

 Numerous restaurants offer local Lanzhou dishes and various regional Chinese cuisines.
 Look for popular local chains.
 Limited foreign choices (Western, Korean, Japanese) exist in central districts.

 Lanzhou Beef Noodle shops are ubiquitous, offering delectable and incredibly affordable meals.
-Night markets, like Zhengning Road, are excellent for authentic, inexpensive dinners.
+Night markets, like Zhengning Road, are ideal for authentic, inexpensive dinners.

 Authentic local shopping experience.